dane-mortimer/search-service/README.md

 ## Hit the service

+Navigate to `localhost:3001` and use the service

+Or

-This script will run and hit the service 200 times, you can see the metrics being imported into grafana.
+This script will run and hit the service 2000 times, you can see the metrics being imported into grafana.

 ``` bash
 ./scripts/test-service.sh